Stipends & Tuition Waivers

 Dr. Linton E. Grinter College of Medicine Graduate School Fellowship

-The GPBS Admissions Committee awards these fellowships to incoming graduate students based on academic merit.
+The BMS Admissions Committee awards these fellowships to incoming graduate students based on academic merit.
 Students selected for this fellowship will receive an award of $2,000 for each of their first 3 academic years in addition to their base stipend and tuition waiver.
 The total amount of the award is $6,000 ($2,000 per year for the first three years of graduate study).

-If you have received an individual fellowship or other support towards your stipend from an extramural source, you are eligible to receive a $1,000 per semester scholarship from the Interdisciplinary Program in Biomedical Sciences for the duration of your award.
+If you have received an individual fellowship or other support towards your stipend from an extramural source, you are eligible to receive a $1,000 per semester bonus from the Interdisciplinary Program in Biomedical Sciences for the duration of your award.
 Use this form to submit your award information.
 Please note T32 NIH training grants are not individual awards and are therefore not covered by this policy.
 This will be a fellowship that you applied for individually and is specifically awarded to you, not your mentor or a program.
 This cannot be a University of Florida award.
 It is extramural – outside of UF.

 A breakdown of the costs associated with Graduate School at the University of Florida can be explored at Cost of Living at UF.

 As a reminder, unless you are appointed on a training grant or some fellowships that pay full student fees, you will be responsible for paying all student fees, since they are not covered by the tuition waiver.
 Your stipend is intended to cover these fees and your living expenses.
 You should include the following amounts in your personal budget to be paid at the beginning of each semester: Fall and Spring = $738 each; Summer = $492; annual total cost = $1,968 (current as of fall 2022).